xyz-leo/telegram-bot/README.md

 - Commands and handlers are separated into modules (`handlers.py`, `utils.py`, `scheduler.py`).
 - Handlers for scheduled jobs are dynamically dispatched using a dictionary to keep the scheduled message logic clean and extensible.
 - Utility functions manage API interactions and JSON file persistence.
+- All messages to the user are configured in the module messages.py to keep the backend logic and user messages separated and easy to modify/extend.

 ---